-Even when it does click or they think it is true, most of society tells them otherwise, so they doubt themselves or the information they read and get caught back up in society’s denial.
+Even when it does click or they think it is true, most of society tells them otherwise, so they doubt themselves or the information they read and they get caught back up in society’s denial.
 It’s just easier to go with the flow.

-Getting sugar out of the diet takes a great deal of reprogramming of the mind and breaking free of brainwashing and conditioning that we have grown up with over a lifetime.
+Getting sugar out of the diet takes a great deal of reprogramming of the mind and breaking free from brainwashing and conditioning that we have grown up with over a lifetime.
 That reprogramming is accomplished in large part by having repeated exposure to the new idea.

 Last, but not least, change is a process.
-Even when someone wants to stop eating sugar, it usually takes time to accomplish the task and there will be a couple steps backwards now and then before reaching the goal.
+Even when someone wants to stop eating sugar, it usually takes time to accomplish the task and there will be a couple of steps backward now and then before reaching the goal.
 This is all human nature.
 So if you’re one of my faithful readers, and you’re thinking “oh here she goes again,” I wanted to make you aware that there is a method to my madness.

 With health care costs through the roof and many people struggling financially, this is an extremely effective method of self-care that costs you absolutely nothing and requires no visits to the doctor.
 There is nothing more empowering.

 Although breaking the sugar habit offers both short and long-term benefits and some of the benefits may go unnoticed, you can usually see immediate improvements in areas like improved mood, decreased levels of anxiety, tension and stress, clearer thinking, a boost in the immune system, and extinguishing of cravings for sugar and carbs.